 Dev: About Conditional Elements

 Some features of the LLIR website depend upon conditional elements.
 Creating and maintaining conditional elements requires no knowledge of coding or HTML, but working with them is one of the more advanced topics a LLIR Webmaster is likely to encounter.
 Kadence supports four types of conditional elements and sometimes refers to them as hooked elements because they provide a way to add programming-style logic to a website.
 So far, the LLIR website uses only one type: Content Sections .
-The conditional elements defined at the time of this writing are and are described below.
+The conditional elements defined at the time of this writing are described below.

 Conditional Elements Currently Defined

-Expand an element name below to see the the element’s content, by an explanation of its purpose and a description of where and when it appears.
+Expand an element name below to see the the element’s content, followed by an explanation of its purpose and a description of where and when it appears.

 Developer Notes — For administrator Eyes Only

-Use this element to warn members of situations at Glendon Campus that may affect their experience attending lectures.
-Switch it on in the morning of or evening before lecture days.
-The message on a red background appears at the top of the Welcome to LLIR and Member Home pages.
-For instructions, including how to customize the text for specific situations and set the automatic turn-off time, see How to Display the Facilities Notice.
+Switch it on shortly before a lecture day.
+For instructions, including how to customize the text for specific situations and set the automatic turn-off time, see How to Display a Facilities Notice.

-Use this element to inform members that lectures are cancelled due to snow or other weather events.
-Switch it on in the morning of or evening before lecture days.
-The message on a red background appears at the top of the Welcome to LLIR and Member Home pages.
+Switch it on in the morning of (or evening before) the affected lecture day.
 For instructions, including how to set the automatic turn-off time, see How to Display the Lectures Cancelled.

 Please Log In

-See also Public and Member Only Pages and Security Matters.
+For related information, see Public and Member Only Pages and Security Matters.

 The Waitlist is Open